brainlife/docs/docs/apps/introduction.md

 ## What is an *App*?

 Brainlife Apps are snippets of code comprising a (short) series of processing steps within a larger data analysis workflow.
 Apps are meant to be reusable by other users and not just by the App developer.

-Apps usage is a value-added to the work of the App Developer.
-So, the code in each App should use general tools and clarity in code writing so to make the App understandable by other users.
+The App should not only be able to reproduce the results of the data processing done by the developer, but it should also work on new data provided by other users.
+The code in each App should use general tools and clarity in code writing so to make the App understandable by other users.

+All Apps should ..

-1. Apps are hosted on public [GitHub.com](https://github.com/search?q=org%3Abrainlife+app-){target=_blank} repositories.
+1. Be hosted on gitHub.com as public repositories.
 Apps can comprise any combination of MatLab, Python, or other types of code.
-2. Apps must have a single executable file named `main` in the root directory of the git repository.
-In most common cases, `main` is a UNIX bash script that calls other code in the repository to run the algorithms for data analysis.
-The code for data analysis can be written in any language, or can be compiled binary code.
+2. Have a single executable file named `main` in the root directory of the git repository.
+It will be executed on selected compute resources, or submitted via sbatch/qsub and other batch scheduling programs.
-3. Apps must read all input parameters and data files from a `config.json` file. `config.json` is created by brainlife.io at runtime on the current working directory (`./`, [relative path](https://en.wikipedia.org/wiki/Path_(computing)){target=_blank}) of the compute resource that your App will run on.
-But you do not have to think about this actually, just write a [relative path](https://en.wikipedia.org/wiki/Path_(computing)){target=_blank} in your code when loading files from the `config.json` file, no need for [absolute paths](https://en.wikipedia.org/wiki/Path_(computing)){target=_blank}.
+3. Read all input parameters from a `config.json` file. `config.json` is created by brainlife.io at runtime on the current working directory.
+3. Read all input data from paths specified in `config.json` (config.json contains both the input parameters; such as command line arguments as well as paths to data files; like t1.nii.gz)
 4. Write all output files in the current directory (`./`), in a structure defined as a Brainlife [`datatype`](https://brainlife.io/datatypes){target=_blank}.
-More information about [Brainlife datatypes](https://brainlife.io/docs/user/datatypes/){target=_blank} later.
+More information about [Brainlife datatypes](/docs/user/datatypes/) ter.

-Ideally, Apps should be packaged into [Docker containers](https://www.docker.com/what-container){target=_blank}.
-But that is not a requirement.
-App Dockerizing will allow broader App usage, because Apps can run on multiple compute systems and will most likely increase the impact of the code you write, with a higher likelihood of increasing the impact of your work as a Brainlife App developer.
-More information about [Apps Dockerization can be found here](https://brainlife.io/docs/apps/container/){target=_blank}.
+!!! note
     Brainlife Apps follow a technical specification called Application for Big Computational Data analysis or [ABCD](https://github.com/brainlife/abcd-spec){target=_blank}

+App can run on many different environment / clusters.
+To normalize the execution environment, many Apps execute program using singularity on a specific container that comes with all dependencies and libraries.

 ## Prerequisite